Smith-Ryan Lab Group

 Lab Group Alumni

 Malia N.M.
-Blue, PhD, Assistant Professor, Congdon School of Health Sciences, Exercise Science, High Point University.
+Blue, PhD, Assistant Professor, University of North Carolina.
 Graduated 2020.

-Eric T. Trexler, PhD, Director of Education, Stronger By Science.
+Eric T. Trexler, PhD, Post-Doctoral Researcher, Duke University.
 Graduated 2019.

 Kara Anderson, MA – Doctoral Student, University of Virginia